Fibroids: very common, sometimes problematic

 Basic facts

-Fibroids often remain undiagnosed until discovered “accidentally” during a routine physical exam.
+Fibroids often remain undiagnosed until discovered during a routine physical exam.
 This is because they frequently do not cause symptoms and disappear on their own, especially after pregnancy (when they can grow quite large) and during menopause.

 Symptoms of fibroids include: a sensation of fullness in the lower abdomen, pain and menstrual cramping, bleeding between periods, extremely heavy menstrual flow (which can result in anemia), frequent urination, constipation, chronic back pain and pain during sex.

 Conventional medical treatment for fibroids is recommended particularly when there is disruption of functioning such as excessive bleeding or pressure on other organs.
 Treatment options include surgical removal and other procedures that cut or block the blood supply to the fibroids.
-Drug therapy options that limit estrogen and increase progesterone have grown in recent years, with the main aim of reducing the time required and complications of surgery[iii].
+Drug therapy options that limit estrogen and increase progesterone have grown in recent years, with the main aim of reducing the time required for, and complications from, surgery[iii].

 A homeopathic assessment of your fibroids